markeel/godot-vizpath/addons/vizpath/README.md

 ## Source

-The Blender and Inkscape files used to create the meshes and the icon are included in the "source/vizpath" directory, which can also be removed without impacting this asset's use.
+Blender and Inkscape files used to create the meshes and the icon are included in the "source/vizpath" directory, which can also be removed without impacting its usage.